monowireless/MWSDK_docs/en/TWENET_C/content/README.md

   * the mwx library
   * more libraries
 * TWELITE SDK manual (this document)
-  * Explanation of the MWSDK directory and MWSDK in general.
+  * Explanation of the MWSDK folder and MWSDK in general.
   * How to rewrite the application or build it from source code without using TWELITE STAGE.
   * Details on how to program the firmware.
   * Explanation of wireless packets and relay networks.